Writing a book is one of the best ways to increase your organizational success and advance your professional career.

 How can you write more concisely?
 I’ll illustrate by using an actual passage from a manuscript a client asked me to edit.

 “Eighty-one percent of Americans feel that they have a book in them — and should write it.”

 That’s the observation of Joseph Epstein, former editor of The American Scholar magazine.
-Obviously, the great majority of these wannabe authors never pursue their dream.
+Obviously, the great majority of these aspiring authors never pursue their dream.

 What about you?
 Do you have a book idea percolating inside you?
 If so, what’s been holding you back?
 Below are seven commonly cited roadblocks.
 Do you resonate with any of them?
 This paper will help you overcome these roadblocks and move forward with your dream, if that’s what you truly desire.